Let's Talk Art

 it seems to me that great art is art that speaks not only for the artist, but for all those who share the artist’s longings.
 Those who enter her creation find new meaning and a promise that we will not return to our lives the same person we were when we started out on the journey.
 If this is the case, and I think it is, will you join me on my own journey into stories and creativity?
 What do you think makes for great art?
 What issues are important to wrestle with in our art and our stories?
 How are you doing this yourself?
 What have been some important stories for you over the years?

 I would love to hear from you and start a conversation so feel free to comment below or message me.
-You can also download my free e-book, Echoes of Beauty: A Study In Christian Aesthetics, which dives deeper into all these matters, by signing up for my e-mail list below!
+You can also download my free short story, The First Encounter by signing up for my e-mail list below!
 In a few weeks I hope you will join me as we wrestle with another question: what makes art Christian?